10 min read

 You can write a welcome email sequence that introduces who you are, what you offer, and how your audience members can learn more about how you can help them.
 If you plan to use your email sequence as a way to sell a product or service, you may want to write an email marketing sales funnel.
 It’s a great way to turn your subscribers into customers!

 Want to see how ConvertKit connects landing pages and email marketing?
-Set up an account today for a two week trial by clicking the button below.
+Set up an account today for free by clicking the button below.